 Walking: Is it enough for weight loss?

-You might be able to lose weight that way, depending on the duration and intensity of your walking and what your diet's like.
-But eating fewer calories through dietary changes seems to promote weight loss more effectively than does physical activity.
+You might be able to lose weight that way, depending on how long and how intensely you walk and what your diet's like.

 However, balance is important.
 Overdoing it can increase your risk of soreness, injury and burnout.
-If you're new to regular exercise and physical activity, you may need to start out at a light intensity and gradually build up to a moderate or vigorous intensity.
+If you're new to regular exercise, you may need to start out with short walks or walking at a light intensity, and gradually build up to longer walks or more moderate or vigorous intensity.

-So keep walking, but make sure you also follow a healthy diet.
+So keep walking, but make sure you also eat a healthy diet.